-Simply holding your baby torso-to-torso can help regulate his breathing, body temperature, and pulse, as well as helping you both relax.
+Simply holding your baby torso-to-torso can help regulate their breathing, body temperature, and pulse, as well as helping you both relax.
 Body temperature regulation can be especially challenging for preemie babies, and Kangaroo Care can make a big difference.

 STS time with your baby has been shown to correlate with higher rates of breastfeeding success, too.

 Sometimes, premature babies who are put into incubators are populated with microbes in their skin and gut different from that of their mother’s.
 In the NICU, your touch on your preemie’s little back or arm or foot not only signals “Mommy’s here,” it introduces your microbiome.

 Using unscented, naturally-derived skin care products like BEB Organic Nourishing Oil on yourself and your baby during these first few days will help baby recognize your unique scent when you two are cuddling.

 Touch Time With Infants and Toddlers